Emskiq/smart-contract-learning/cross-contract-calls/README.md

-# Cross Contract Calls Examples
+# ERC-20 implemented with Trait

 Yet another smart contract written in [`ink!`](https://use.ink/how-it-works).
 This is an example that shows how to use traits (known as _interfaces_ in other languages like C++/Java) in `ink!`.
 <br>